GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

  __Solution:__

-  1. Activate the `processing tools` by going to `Plugins` > `Manage and install Plugins`.
+  1. Activate the `Processing Tools` by going to `Plugins` > `Manage and install Plugins`.
   2. Select `All`.
-  3. Rehook the `Processing function` in the corresponding list.
+  3. Rehook the `Processing Function` in the corresponding list.

 ```{figure} /fig/en_missing_processing_tools.png
 ---